tznind/uw/ADDING_CAREERS_AND_ORIGINS.md

 - [ ] New option appears in appropriate dropdown(s)
 - [ ] Selecting it shows the correct moves/skills
-- [ ] Origins show health card, careers do not
+- [ ] Origins provide all cards (health, workspace, advancement), careers provide no cards
 - [ ] Workspace options appear when career is selected
 - [ ] Advancement goals appear when career/origin is selected
 - [ ] URL persistence works (selections are saved in URL)